sellpy/web-interview/README.md

 Send a link to your forked repository to your contact at Sellpy.
 Don't forget to mention which tasks you completed.

+Don't forget to bring your computer to the interview, as you'll need it to make code changes during the session!

 ## Prerequisites

 NodeJS - if you don't already have it installed, check out [nvm](https://github.com/nvm-sh/nvm).